This grant request is available for public comment. Questions or comments may be sent to firstname.lastname@example.org.

 Delray Beach Police Department

 In recent years, the City of Delray Beach has faced economic hardships, similar to other municipalities nationwide.
 Each year, the City faces increasing costs and funding restrictions.
 Funding through this JAG award is necessary to continue operating the Holiday Robbery Task Force at its current level.
-The projected cost to continue the Holiday Robbery Task Force for 2017 is anticipated to remain on par with the prior year, and the number of officers needed for this project will remain approximately the same.
-Last year’s total cost was $40,283.35, with $35,468 funded through the FY 2016 JAG and the remainder being funded by the City.
-For the upcoming FY 17/18, we are requesting that the full JAG allocation of $32,603 go towards funding this important program.
+The projected cost to continue the Holiday Robbery Task Force for 2018 is anticipated to remain on par with the prior years, and the number of officers needed for this project will remain approximately the same.
+For the upcoming FY 18/19, we are requesting that the full JAG allocation of $30,487 go towards funding this important program.
 All additional program costs, including other benefits, will be funded by the City.